DanMard/R3motion/README.md

-# R3motion
+# R3motion 3.0
-R3motion is a thing i made in a day to fire BaseRemoteEvents And Change Values Of The ValueBase Instances
+As you noticed, every major update is an overhaul But this version actually works and is recommended to use

 # R3motion 2.0